Magneto-optical drive: Vendors

 MiniDiscs are magneto-optical discs used to store music.

 Magneto-optical drives were first offered in NeXT computers.
 They were later also offered in Canon products.

 Sony MiniDiscs are magneto-optical, and Sony produces many other formats of magneto-optical media.
-As of August 2021, Sony continues to manufacture one type of blank MiniDisc available only in Japan; the rest of the world only has access to dwindling new stock from vendors on sites such as eBay or Amazon.
+As of February 2025 Sony has ceased production of all MiniDisc blank media.
+The world only has access to dwindling new stock from vendors on sites such as eBay or Amazon.
 TEAC & TASCAM continued to manufacture MiniDisc decks up until 2020 while Sony ceased production of hardware in 2013.

 Pinnacle Micro was a major manufacturer of magneto-optical drives.
-3.5" drives were 128 MB and 230 MB.
-5.25" drives produced were 650 MB and 1.3 GB (Sierra), 2.6 GB (Vertex) and 4.6 GB (Apex).
+3.5-inch drives were 128 MB and 230 MB.
+5.25-inch drives produced were 650 MB and 1.3 GB (Sierra), 2.6 GB (Vertex) and 4.6 GB (Apex).
 The Vertex and Apex were non-ISO standard drives and used proprietary media.
 Pinnacle Micro has ceased production of these products.

-LMSI produced 5.25" magneto-optical drives as well.
+LMSI produced 5.25-inch magneto-optical drives as well.

-Maxoptix, a spin-off of Maxtor Corp., was a major manufacturer of 130 mm or 5.25" magneto-optical drives.
+Maxoptix, a spin-off of Maxtor Corp., was a major manufacturer of 130 mm or 5.25-inch magneto-optical drives.
 A current model is the T7-9100 drive, which has a maximum capacity of 9.1 GB and is downward read and write compatible with 5.2 GB, 4.8 GB, 4.1 GB, 2.6 GB, and 2.3 GB magneto-optical disks, and read compatible with 1.3 GB, 1.2 GB, 650 MB, and 600 MB magneto-optical disks.
-Popular older models of 5.25" Maxoptix MO drives are the T6 Star, T6-5200 and T5-2600 MO drives.
+Popular older models of 5.25-inch Maxoptix MO drives are the T6 Star, T6-5200 and T5-2600 MO drives.
 Maxoptix was acquired by Techware Distribution in 2008.

 Fujitsu was a major manufacturer of 90 mm magneto-optical drives, exceeding 2 GB in capacity, but they have discontinued production and sale of this product category.

-PDO Konica Minolta was the last manufacturer of 90 mm 3.5" magneto-optical drives.
-They had a 3.5" 1.3 GB USB external pocket drive available for sale in the United States and Europe.
+PDO Konica Minolta was the last manufacturer of 90 mm 3.5-inch magneto-optical drives.
+They had a 3.5-inch 1.3 GB USB external pocket drive available for sale in the United States and Europe.

 Floptical drives

 Magneto-optical drives are not Floptical drives, which likewise combine ferromagnetic and optical technologies, albeit in a different manner.
-Flopticals are 21 megabyte 3.5" magnetic diskettes using optical tracks to increase the tracking precision of the magnetic head, from the usual 135 tracks per inch to 1,250 tracks per inch.
+Flopticals are 21-megabyte 3.5-inch magnetic diskettes using optical tracks to increase the tracking precision of the magnetic head, from the usual 135 tracks per inch to 1,250 tracks per inch.
 No laser or heating is involved; a simple infrared LED is used to follow the optical tracks, while a magnetic head touches the recording surface.
-The drives can also read and write traditional 3.5" diskettes, although not the 2.88 megabyte variety.
+The drives can also read and write traditional 3.5-inch diskettes, although not the 2.88 megabyte variety.
 Flopticals were manufactured by Insite Peripherals, a company founded by Jim Burke.